onflow/docs/docs/networks/flow-networks/accessing-previewnet.md

 ## About Flow Previewnet

-Flow Previewnet is Flow's official testing and development network.
-It is intended to provide a staging and testing environment for dApp developers.
+Previewnet is Flow's official testing and development network for the Crescendo upgrade.
+It is intended to provide an early experimentation environment for app developers.
 It aims to balance similarity with Mainnet with being a productive development environment, resulting in the following key differences:

-- Previewnet has significantly fewer validator nodes, resulting in a faster block rate compared to Mainnet
+- Significantly fewer validator nodes, resulting in a faster block rate compared to Mainnet
-- Previewnet is configured with shorter epochs (about 12 hours, compared to 7 days on Mainnet)
+- Shorter epochs (about 12 hours, compared to 7 days on Mainnet)

 ## Accessing Flow Previewnet

-Flow Previewnet is available for access at this URL:
+Previewnet is available for access at this URL:

 ```
 access.previewnet.nodes.onflow.org:9000
 ```

-For example, to access the network using the [Flow Go SDK](https://github.com/onflow/flow-go-sdk):
+To access the network using the [Flow Go SDK](https://github.com/onflow/flow-go-sdk):

 ```go
 import "github.com/onflow/flow-go-sdk/client"